1928 Hornchurch Urban District Council election

-The third election to Hornchurch Urban District Council took place in April 1928.
+The third election to Hornchurch Urban District Council took place on 2 April 1928.
 The election was for 4 of 13 seats on the council.
-The election increased the majority of the Ratepayers' Association on the council.
+The election gave the Ratepayers' Association a majority on the council.

 Background

 The council had decided in March 1928 to allow tennis to be played on Sundays at Hylands Park and this proved to be a controversial issue dominating the election.

 In 1928 four of the seats were up for re-election: